jd4rider/blinkyproj/README.md

 ## Documentation

-Documentation like UML and Hardware diagrams are located in the /documentation folder of this project.
+Documentation, like UML and Hardware diagrams, are located in the /documentation folder of this project.